 01 of 10

-Nothing says spa like a stack of white towels.
+Nothing says spa quite like a stack of fresh and fluffy white towels.
 You can choose to place neatly folded stacks of towels on a bench or etagere; roll them and place them in a basket; or simply fold them in thirds and hang them over a towel bar.
 There are many different types of towels to choose from, and any way you display them, white towels give the sense of cleanliness and calm.

 02 of 10